Beginners Guide: Realistic Pencil Drawing

-In order to avoid smearing the painting or transfer body oils or sweat to it, it is advisable to place a blank sheet of paper under the drawing hand, so that the palm is not placed on the painting itself.
+In order to avoid smearing the drawing or transfer body oils or sweat to the drawing-paper, it is advisable to place a blank sheet of paper under the drawing hand, so that the palm is not placed on the drawing-paper.

-It is important first to draw the basic shapes and to check that they are in proportion and in perspective and only then deal with the details and texture.
+It is important to firstly draw the basic shapes and to check they are in proportion and perspective, and only then to deal with the details and texture.